MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Introduction

-However, some critical challenges are posed owing to the lack of a comprehensive, fair, and reliable benchmark.
-Specifically, the evaluation of new methods is often confined to comparisons with a narrow selection of prior works, limiting the scope and depth of analysis.
-For instance, some methods \citep{lomma,plg} exhibit superior performance for lower-resolution images while other methods \citep{ppa,ifgmi} perform better at higher resolutions.
-However, these studies only evaluate under their predominant resolutions, and thus do not provide a unified and comprehensive comparison.
-Additionally, the absence of unified experimental protocols results in a fragmented landscape where there is less validity and fairness in the comparative studies.
-For example, the original GMI \citep{gmi} achieves the attack accuracy of 28\%, 44\%, 46\% when attacking three different classifiers trained on the CelebFaces Attributes(CelebA) \citep{celeba}, while merely maintaining lower attack accuracy of 21\%, 32\%, 31\% and 21\%, 31\%, 29\% when compared in the KEDMI \citep{ked} and PLGMI \citep{plg} under the same experimental setup.
-Compounding these issues, discrepancies in the evaluation metrics further obscure the reliability of reported conclusions, potentially steering the field towards biased or misleading insights.
+Despite the remarkable development in the MI field, some critical challenges are posed due to the absence of a comprehensive and reliable benchmark. \textbf{1) Limited Reproducibility}: While most MI methods provide open-source implementations, significant reproducibility challenges persist.
+First, heterogeneous runtime environments \citep{ppa,plg,vmi} impede simultaneous replication across different studies.
+Second, the unavailability of pre-trained models in some works \citep{gmi,ked,vmi} hinders comprehensive comparative experimentation. \textbf{2) Inadequate and Unfair comparison on different methods}: The evaluation of new methods is often confined to comparisons with a narrow selection of prior works, limiting the scope and depth of analysis.
+Some methods \citep{lomma,plg} exhibit superior performance for lower-resolution images while other methods \citep{ppa,ifgmi} perform better at higher resolutions.
+However, these studies only perform evaluation under their predominant resolutions, and thus do not provide a unified and comprehensive comparison.
 These shortcomings impede both the accurate measurement of advancements in the MI field and the systematic exploration of its theoretical underpinnings, underscoring the urgent need for a harmonized framework to facilitate robust and transparent research practices.